 The focus for the Cabernet Sauvignon is on three premium vineyards located in the Vaca mountains, bordering the eastern slopes of the Napa Valley.
 Each vineyard site is highly coveted for its particular pedigree and only a few producers have access to each of the sites.
 The vineyards range in elevation from about 500 to about 1100 feet.
 Like with Jean’s other wines, he produces these wines in barrel – both for fermentation and for aging.

 Located at an elevation of around 1,100 feet this is the highest of the three The Debate vineyard sites.
 It is located on reddish iron rich volcanic soils.
 A site that is full of rocks – some extremely large the rock piles left over from when the site was cleared for vines are impressive – some up to 60 feet deep.
-Owned by grower Bob Long, this property has been in his family since the early 1960s.
-Bob’s parents first fell in love with Napa in the 1950’s and their family visited the valley fairly often.
+Formerly owned by grower Bob Long, this site was purchased by Brion Wise in mid 2023.
+Previously, this property had been owned by the Long family since the early 1960s.
+Bob’s parents first fell in love with Napa in the 1950s and their family visited the valley fairly often.
 Bob remembers his first trip to Napa in 1955, driving up from their family home in Palo Alto and arriving at Charles Krug and being impressed with the huge casks as well as the invigorating smells inside the winery.

 The vineyard sits in a unique part of Pritchard Hill.
 It is located at the edge of the Vaca range and roughly forms a geographical corner – jutting out slightly from the rest of the surrounding hills.
 From a clear day one can see San Pablo Bay in the south, Mt.
 Diablo much further in the distance and Mt.
 St. Helena in the north.
 It is an intimate location due to its close proximity to the valley floor – with a steep drop-off of some 800+ feet.
 Many other impressive vineyard sites with views from the Vaca mountains are often set back much further from the valley.

 This is the lowest of the three vineyard sites at around 500 feet.
-Located on the lower slopes of the Vaca mountains, the site is part way up Taplin Road between Joseph Phelps Winery and the Heitz Cellars physical winery.
-The property is 42-acres planted to 14 acres of Cabernet Sauvignon; the vineyard was originally developed and planted by viticulturist Jim Barbour.
+Located on the lower slopes of the Vaca mountains, the site is part way up Taplin Road between Joseph Phelps Winery and Heitz Cellars physical winery.
+The property is 42-acres planted to 14 acres of Cabernet Sauvignon with a small block of Cabernet Franc; the vineyard was originally developed and planted by viticulturist Jim Barbour; since 2015 he has overseen its management.
 The soils are both rocky alluvial and volcanic.

-Owned by Walt and Katherine Schlotfeldt since 2012, they divide their time between Alaska and the Napa Valley.
-Long involved in the transportation business, they both own Denali Group, an Alaska based relocation and transportation company.
+Owned by Walt and Katherine Schlotfeldt since 2012 (previous owners were the Snowden family), they divide their time between Idaho and Napa Valley.
+Long involved in the transportation business, they owned Denali Group, an Alaska based relocation and transportation company.
 Since they purchased this property, they have expanded the vineyard footprint slightly and have been replacing the older vines.
 They sell the fruit to a very coveted group of premium brands who in part have helped elevate the reputation of this picturesque site.
 Walt and Katherine also hold back some fruit for their own label, Denali Estate.

 The 2016 The Debate Denali Vineyard offers a sweetness of fruit on the bouquet including a variety of desert spices, cloves, dark chocolate and vanilla along with toasted cedar.
 Features a highly appealing flavor profile showcasing both red and darker fruits; this is a wine one doesn’t want to put down.
 Flavors of blackberry, red cherry and chocolate.
 Bright acidity.
 The tannins already feel mature for such a young wine – grainy and granular in their feel their approach is softer yet still exhibiting a noticeable grip on the long finish.